 - Transfer cauliflower to a large bowl and slightly mash with potato masher or fork.
 Keep chunks, do not mash completely.
 Add the flour, parsley, onion, eggs, cumin, cinnamon, turmeric, chile flakes, baking powder salt and black pepper.
 Add the reserved cooking water and mix thoroughly.

 - Heat the oil in a large skillet.
 When it starts to shimmer add 3 tablespoon of batter to the pan.
 Working in batches of 4 at a time, fry for 5 minutes, flipping once, until golden brown on both sides.
 Transfer to a aper towel lined plate or tray.
-Repeat with remaining batter and serve warm with Mint Yogurt Sauce and lemon slices.
+Repeat with remaining batter and serve warm with Yogurt Sauce and lemon slices.

 - Or substitute ½ teaspoon Aleppo chile flakes with ¼ teaspoon of red chile flakes.